betterscientificsoftware/bssw.io/Articles/Blog/ExperiencesIntegratingMOABandVisIt.md

 ### The ITAPS Generic plugin

-The MOAB plugin was first developed as part of a larger project involving multiple

-The VisIt<->MOAB integration effort began with development a database plugin supporting the [iMesh](https://markcmiller86.github.io/ITAPS/software/iMesh_html/i_mesh_8h.html) interface of the [ITAPS]() project.
+A plugin supporting MOAB was first developed using the [iMesh](https://markcmiller86.github.io/ITAPS/software/iMesh_html/i_mesh_8h.html) interface as part of the [ITAPS](https://markcmiller86.github.io/ITAPS/) project.
+`iMesh` was developed to serve as a *generic* interface to any package providing *services* to manage discrete meshes composed of sets of entities, such as nodes, edges, faces and volumes, modifications to these entities and tags and tag data associated with sets of these entities.
 The [MOAB](https://sigma.mcs.anl.gov/moab-library/), [GRUMMP](https://www.researchgate.net/publication/254313656_GRUMMP_User's_Guide) and [FMDB](https://scorec.rpi.edu/FMDB/) teams each implemented the `iMesh` interface to their respective mesh management software components.
-VisIt's [ITAPS plugin](https://github.com/visit-dav/visit/blob/2.10RC/src/databases/ITAPS_C/avtITAPS_CFileFormat.C) uniquely demonstrated the power of the iMesh interface by supporting all implementations via a *single* instance of the plugin source code.
-The same source code was compiled against each iMesh implementation producing separate plugin instances for ITAPS-MOAB, ITAPS-GRUMMP and ITAPS-FMDB.
+VisIt's [ITAPS plugin](https://github.com/visit-dav/visit/blob/2.10RC/src/databases/ITAPS_C/avtITAPS_CFileFormat.C) plugin could then be compiled against each `iMesh` implementation producing separate plugin instances for ITAPS-MOAB, ITAPS-GRUMMP and ITAPS-FMDB.
+A single implementation of the `iMesh` plugin source code supported multiple different mesh services packages demonstrating a key goal of the ITAPS project.
+With the ability to *read* from one implementation and *write* to another, this version of the plugin also demonsrated the use of `iMesh` to easily translate data between different mesh services packages.

 This early version of the plugin was used successfully to examine a large MOAB [reactor model](https://publications.anl.gov/anlpubs/2013/10/76766.pdf#page=12) consisting of hundreds of thousands of subsets for various components of the nuclear fuel assembly.
-In addition, the ITAPS plugin in VisIt demonsrated the use of iMesh to easily translate data between each implementation.
 However, the iMesh interface eventually became obsolete and was removed from MOAB.
 A new VisIt database plugin integrating *directly* with MOAB's native interface was needed.